mautic/user-documentation/docs/components/forms.rst

 There are several ways to add your Mautic Forms to Landing Pages or Websites.

+.. vale off

 Shortcodes
 ==========

+.. vale on

-When working with Mautic Landing Pages or common Content Management Systems (CMS) including Drupal, Joomla! or WordPress, you can use a shortcode.
+When working with Mautic Landing Pages or common Content Management Systems (CMS) including **Drupal**, **Joomla!** or **WordPress**, you can use a shortcode.
 In each case, replace ``ID#`` with the Mautic Form's ID number, found in the list of Forms or when viewing or editing a Form, the ID is at the end of the URL.
 This option uses JavaScript, which means that your embedded Form is always up to date with any changes made on your Mautic Form.

 - **Mautic Landing Page**: ``{form= ID#}``
 - **Drupal 7.x**: ``{mauticform id =ID# width=300 px height=300 px}`` - be sure to change the width and height to the appropriate size for your website.